 I may not show it regularly, but I’m a borderline vocaloid otaku.
 I’m sitting on 978 downloaded Vocaloid youtube videos.
 Every con I go to, I pick up handfuls of Hatsune Miku buttons, stickers, or books.
-When has weired ever stopped me?
-I’d rather be labelled weired than normal.
+When has weird ever stopped me?
+I’d rather be labelled weird than normal.

 This was my weekend to weeb out, and I clammed up!
 I was standing in line for over an hour, and didn’t even say hello to my fellow vocaloid otakus next to me.
 There were vocaloid shirts and amazing cosplays left and right.
 Hmm yes, I believe I have exposed some internal anxiety issue.
 Maybe I’ve hit a wall because I’m self conscious about hitting this phase(?) too late in life, but I talked more about vocaloids to uninterested Lyft drivers than I did with the passionate fans around me!